Dhow: Types

 The term "dhow" is sometimes also applied to certain smaller lateen-sail rigged boats traditionally used in the Red Sea, the eastern Mediterranean and the Persian Gulf area, as well as in the Indian Ocean from Madagascar to the Bay of Bengal.
 These include the feluccas used in Egypt, Sudan and Iraq, and the dhoni used in the Maldives, as well as the tranki, ghrab and ghalafah.
 All these vessels have common elements with the dhow.
 On the Swahili Coast, in countries such as Kenya, the Swahili word used for dhow is "jahazi".

+Museums

+The Kuwaiti Maritime Museum in Salmiya, Kuwait, holds replicas of a number of different types of dhows.